cudmore/cudmore.github.io/_posts/2016-06-05-uv4l-on-Raspberry-Pi.md

 - video
 ---

 The uv4l people have update their code and you can now stream real-time high resolution video to a browser.
 And it works on the Raspberry Pi.
+The 'u' in uv4l is for 'user'.
+It is a user-space wrapper around the low-level kernel driver [v4l][v4l].
+It is just a matter of time before the people making v4l put the finishing touches on it and it will come standard on linux distributions.
+On the Raspberry Pi, work is underway on [v4l2][v4l2].

+This software has a lot of aspirations beyond video including implementing all sorts of real-time web communication with [webRTC][webrtc].

 [Install drivers](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14)